 Elgin Watch Company

-The Elgin Watch Company (also known as the Elgin National Watch Company) was the largest American watch manufacturer in terms of total production volume.
-In fact, Elgin produced approximately one-half of the total number of better-quality pocket watches manufactured in the United States.
-Total production over their 100 years of operation reached 60 million watches!
-This makes Elgin one of the most commonly collected vintage watches since there are still so many examples available at reasonable prices.
+Founded in 1864 in Elgin, Illinois, the Elgin Watch Company (also known as the Elgin National Watch Company) was the largest American watch manufacturer in terms of total production.
+In fact, Elgin produced approximately half of the total number of “better quality” pocket watches manufactured in the United States.
+Total production over their 100 years of operation reached 60 million watches, making Elgin one of the most commonly collected vintage watches, since there are still so many examples available at reasonable prices.

 The “Working Man’s” Watch

 The Elgin Watch Company’s success was not built on its production of the highest-grade watches (though some of their higher grades were high-quality, exquisitely made timepieces).
 Their success can instead be attributed to their huge production of low to mid-grade watches (7 to 15-jewels).

 Together, with the Waltham Watch Company, they dominated the market for mid-grade watches, producing over one-million per year during their peak years of production.

 Elgin watches remain extremely popular with collectors today because they are plentiful, can be purchased at reasonable prices, and can be relatively easy and cheap to repair, due to the large number of watches and parts available.

 Elgin shipped their first wristwatch in 1910, and later manufactured the first wrist watch to be qualified for railroad service: the grade 730A B. W. Raymond.